jwalton/rust-book-abridged/docs/ch08-common-collections.md

 }
 ```

-Getting Grapheme clusters from a String is not a trivial problem, so Rust doesn't provide a function to do it in the standard library.
+Getting Grapheme clusters from a String is a surprisingly non-trivial problem (it's called ["Unicode text segmentation"](https://unicode.org/reports/tr29/) if you're interested), so Rust doesn't provide a function to do it in the standard library.
 If you need this functionality, you'll have to look to [a third party crate](https://crates.io).
+If you're not careful about this, though, it's easy to insert a "-" into the middle of "🧑‍🚀" and accidentally turn it into "🧑-🚀" on-screen.

 ## 8.3 - Storing Keys with Associated Values in Hash Maps